izzyacademy/kafka-powered-realtime-search/README.md

 The CDC changes will be picked up by the Debezium Kafka Connect Source connector and pushed into our Kafka broker.
 When rows are deleted, tombstone records (events with defined keys but null values) will be created and sent into the topics to indicate that those records should be removed from the ElasticSearch instance.

+We can use the commands available in the [connect debug script](KAFKA-CONNECT-DEBUG.md) to watch changes that are happening in the Kafka topics.

 ![Console Consumer](kafka-console-consumer.png "Kafka Console Consumer")

 INSERTs and UPDATEs will create and update ElasticSearch documents.
 DELETE statements will generate tombstone records that will cause the ElasticSearch Sink connector to remove documents with those ids from the Search indices.